 - Should a workshop be fully booked, you will be offered a place on the waiting list; if you choose to accept this place on the waiting list, you will be notified should a place become available.
 Please note that in order to accept an offer, you must log into your account to do so.
 The email offer does not constitute a place on the workshop.

 - The numbers booked onto a workshop are the maximum that can be accommodated by the facilitator.
 Please do not attend the workshop if you are on a waiting list.
-However, we do welcome enquiries from individuals willing to attend workshops at short notice.
+However, we do welcome inquiries from individuals willing to attend workshops at short notice.

-- If a workshop is fully booked, we recommend that you keep you name on the waiting list as these lists are often used to determine if additional sessions are available, and those on the waiting lists will be offered priority on any newly scheduled workshops.
+- If a workshop is fully booked, we recommend that you keep your name on the waiting list as these lists are often used to determine if additional sessions are available, and those on the waiting lists will be offered priority on any newly scheduled workshops.

 - It is important that you arrive promptly for the start of your workshop.
 Late arrival to workshops is disruptive to the workshop itself, and to other participants.
 We advise that participants arrive 10 minutes before the start time of IT workshops, and a minimum of 5 minutes before the start time of all other workshops.
 If you arrive late for a workshop, it is at the facilitator’s discretion as to whether you are permitted to stay or not.

-- If you are unable to attend a workshop in its entirety (i.e. late arrival, early departure, period of absence during workshop), you must have spoken to the OPD Events Co-ordinator (email firstname.lastname@example.org) at least 10 days in advance of the workshop to request approval to attend in part.
+- If you are unable to attend a workshop in its entirety (i.e. late arrival, early departure, a period of absence during the workshop), you must have spoken to the OPD Events Co-ordinator (email firstname.lastname@example.org) at least 10 days in advance of the workshop to request approval to attend in part.
 Please note that this is granted only in exceptional circumstances.

 - Bookings are granted on the basis that you: